 Martin et al. (2003b) exposed juvenile rainbow trout (Oncorhynchus mykiss) for 34 days to PFCAs in the diet, followed by a 41 day depuration period.
 Though, the authors describe their results as BAF the results of this study should rather be assigned as BMFs according to the above mentioned definition as uptake only derived from the diet.
 During the uptake period, animals were daily fed with spiked food at a rate of 1.5 % food per body weight.
-Spiked food concentrations were 1.1 μ g/g for C12-PFCA.
+Spiked food concentrations were 1.2 $\mu$ g/g for C14-PFCA.
 Water samples collected before and after feeding revealed no traces of PFCAs in water.
 At 6 occasions during uptake period and during depuration period, fish were removed to determine the kinetics of uptake and depuration.
 The authors estimated the steady state to less than 34 days.
 Carcass and liver concentrations were determined by using liquid chromatography-tandem mass spectrometry, and kinetic rates were calculated to determine bioaccumulation parameters.
-Bioaccumulation (carcass) increased with increasing chain length but was not larger than one: 0.43 ± 0.062 for C12-PFCA (see also Table 78).
-This indicates that a dietary exposure will not result in biomagnification in juvenile trout.
-The authors assume that the lack of observed biomagnification was likely due to the small size of fish used in the study, resulting in more rapid chemical elimination to water, relative to body size and and that their natural feeding rate is too low.
-This more rapid chemical elimination would reduce the BMF stronger than what would be observed for larger species or size classes (Martin et al., 2003b).
+Biomagnification for $C{14}$ -PFCA was approximately one: 1.0 $\pm$ 0.25 (see also Table 9).
+(Martin et al., 2003b).

 Furthermore BMFs were estimated from field studies.
-Studies are described below and results are shown in Table 10.
+Studies are described below and results are shown in Table 9.

 Transfer of PFCAs was elucidated in Lake Ontario including one 4-membered pelagic food chain (Martin et al., 2004).
 Whole body samples were collected.
 Two macroinvertebrates (Diporeia and Mysis) were considered as primary prey whereas rainbow trout inhabited the top predator's position.
 Lake trout samples were taken at various locations and years (1980-2001) in Lake Ontario.
 Seven samples were selected every three years (i.e. 7 individual fish samples per year).
 Forage fish species, including sculpin, smelt, and alewife, were collected on October 9th 2002 at an offshore site near Niagara-on-the-Lake, Lake Ontario.
 Due to the inherent uncertainties correlated with constitution of diet 4 individual combinations of rainbow trout and its prey were regarded.
 As this study was conducted with fish uptake of PFCAs may not have occurred exclusively over diet but also over the gills.
 Thus, the factors may be more accurately addressed as BAF.
 A striking finding of this study was the unexpectedly high content of PFCAs in the benthic invertebrate Diporeia occupying the lowest trophic level.
 The mechanism leading to this exceptional accumulation still needs to be unravelled.
 The author's hypothesis is that sediments are a major source for PFCAs.
-Results are given in Table 10.
+Results are given in Table 9.